xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > :param offset: [x, y, z, roll, pitch, yaw]
 > :param is_radian: the roll/pitch/yaw in radians or not, default is self.default_is_radian
 > :param wait: whether to wait for the robotic arm to stop or all previous queue commands to be executed or cleared before setting
 > :return: code
 > &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.

+#### def __set_xarm7_ik_redundancy__(self, jnt_ref, punish_coeff):

+> set the redundant solution parameters for xArm7
+> Note:
+> &ensp;&ensp;&ensp;&ensp;1. only available if firmware_version >= 2.7.107
+>
+> :param jnt_ref: reference joint angle, default is all 0.
+The 7 joint solutions will try to be as close as possible to the set joint angle
+> :param punish_coeff: penalty multiplier, currently set in the range of 1-10.
+If the deviation is too large, the penalty will increase according to the multiplier, that is, the cost will be higher.
+Joints with larger multipliers will be given priority to stay near the reference angle.
+>
+> :return: code
+> &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.